 6. Green Tea

 Green tea is rich in antioxidants and polyphenols.
 These two substances inhibit production of sebum, the natural oil responsible for pimples when produced in excess or built up with dirt.6 In addition, green tea is antibacterial and has the ability to balance hormones.
 Therefore, it can act from the inside and out.7 Consume about 2–3 cups of green tea every day and combine it with a topical application.
 Brew some green tea leaves to soften them, drain away the water, and place the leaves on your acne.
-Some remedies suggest adding honey, which also has antibacterial properties, to the tea before applying as a mask.
-Rinse off after a while and pat dry with a towel.
+Some remedies suggest adding honey, which also has antibacterial properties, to the tea before applying as

 You can also try super-healer turmeric.
 With its anti-inflammatory and antibiotic properties, turmeric can help heal pimples and reduce the secretion of sebum.8 Mix a pinch or two of turmeric powder with a little yogurt or water and apply on the pimple.
 Wash off once dry.